 Photo Credit: Shutterstock.

-Everyone is a little bit weird.
+I’ve gathered that everyone is a little bit weird and that’s fine.
 Life would be boring otherwise and we wouldn’t have anything to talk about!
-Americans are no different so here are 23 things Americans do without realizing how bizarre it can be to others!
+Americans are no different so here are 23 things Americans do without realizing how bizarre it can be to foreigners!

 1. The Lone Fork Diner